 Researchers are making progress in developing methods (including multigene and antibody signature tests) to predict the likelihood of DCIS recurrence or progression based on DCIS lesion characteristics.

-Tamoxifen reduces progression to invasive breast cancer for ER+ DCIS
+Tamoxifen and aromatase inhibitors reduce progression to invasive breast cance

-Tamoxifen has been found to reduce both DCIS recurrence and progression to invasive breast cancer among women with DCIS that is estrogen receptor positive.
+Tamoxifen and aromatase inhibitors have both been found to reduce both DCIS recurrence and progression to invasive breast cancer among women with estrogen receptor positive DCIS.
 One study reported that women with ER+ (ER+/PR+ or ER+/PR-) DCIS had approximately half the risk of progression to invasive breast cancer during the first 10 years after diagnosis if treated with tamoxifen for five years.
 No benefit was found for ER- (ER-/PR+ or ER-/PR-) DCIS.